but you have to start to be great.”

 Click on the RED button beside the GREEN flag to stop the animation.

-I will go through each of the following 12 Scratch Kid Programming tutorials and show how it’s done.
+Do comment below if you would like me to go through each of the following 12 Scratch Kid Programming tutorials.

 - Make a Birthday Card